Skip to main content

 Forward Email

-Forward Email Forward the classified reply to another email address.
+Forward the classified reply to another email address.
 This is the go-to action when a reply needs a human — for example, routing a Human Request reply to your shared sales inbox, or looping a specific rep in on Out-Of-Office replies for accounts they own.
 Forward Email is a generic action and works the same way regardless of which marketing automation platform you’re connected to.
+The Original Email dropdown controls what happens with the source message: Under Advanced:

 Add to Worksheet

-Add To Worksheet Push the sender into an allGood worksheet, optionally running it through the worksheet’s flow steps.
+Push the sender into an allGood worksheet, optionally running it through the worksheet’s flow steps.
 This is how you take a classified reply and hand it off to another allGood workflow — for example, adding a Human Request sender to a follow-up worksheet that triages and routes them, or pushing extracted replacement contacts from Left Company replies into a new-lead worksheet.
 Add to Worksheet is a generic action and works the same way regardless of which marketing automation platform you’re connected to.
+Under Advanced:

 Sync Contact/Lead to Salesforce

-Salesforce ERM Docs 1 Create or update a record in Salesforce, identified by the sender’s email address.
+Create or update a record in Salesforce, identified by the sender’s email address.
 Mary looks the record up by email — preferring a Contact, then falling back to a Lead — then creates or updates it depending on the sync mode you choose.
 You can set:

 • Static values — e.g., leadStatus = Unqualified